 Donald L. Vandeveer

-Donald L. Vandeveer is the Head of the Contracting Services Department at MIT Lincoln Laboratory, which is awarded more than $1.1 billion in funding per year, with about $500 million subcontracted out annually to acquire goods, services, consultants, and contingent workers.
-Overseeing more than 100 highly skilled people, he is responsible for directing all aspects of contracting (buying and selling; policy; direct and indirect; and a vast spectrum of legal agreements, some of which are unique to federal laboratories); export control; publication release reviews; logistics (receiving, shipping, stockroom, warehouse, calibration, records retention, and branded merchandise store); human subjects research compliance; department internal audit; and small and diversity business initiatives.
-Vandeveer also serves on the Enterprise Applications Governance Board, Efficiency Improvement Team, Emergency Action Team, Mission Assurance Board, Lincoln/SAP Executive Committee, the Executive Diversity & Inclusion Council, and the Laboratory Steering Committee.
+Donald L. Vandeveer is the head of the Contracting Services Department at MIT Lincoln Laboratory, which is awarded more than $1.4 billion per year, with more than $500 million subcontracted out annually to acquire goods, services, and consultants.
+Overseeing about 115 highly skilled people, Vandeveer is responsible for directing all aspects of contracting (buying and selling; policy; and a vast spectrum of legal agreements, some of which are unique to federal laboratories).
+He oversees export control, publication release review, logistics (receiving, shipping, equipment calibration, records retention), human subjects research compliance, department internal audits, and small business initiatives.
+His responsibilities also include managing stockrooms, the warehouse, and the Laboratory merchandise store.
+Vandeveer serves on the Enterprise Capabilities Board, Space Utilization Board, Emergency Action Team, Mission Assurance Board, Lincoln/SAP Executive Committee, and Laboratory Steering Committee.

-Vandeveer's extensive career in the contract management profession spans more than three decades.
-He has volunteered in leadership positions, such as the national director and chairman of a National Education Seminar for a Pennsylvania chapter of the National Contract Management Association (NCMA), and has served as a loaned executive for the United Way campaign.
+Vandeveer’s extensive career in the contract management profession spans more than three decades.
+He has volunteered in leadership positions such as the national director and chairman of a National Education Seminar for a Pennsylvania chapter of the National Contract Management Association (NCMA), and he has also served as a loaned executive for the United Way campaign.

-Vandeveer holds a BS degree in aviation engineering from The Ohio State University and a Value Based Lean Six Sigma Black Belt certification from the University of Michigan, and he has achieved the credential of Certified Professional Contracts Manager through NCMA.
+Vandeveer holds a BS degree in aviation engineering from Ohio State University and a Value-Based Lean Six Sigma Black Belt certification from the University of Michigan.
+He has also achieved the credential of Certified Professional Contracts Manager through the NCMA.